memelicious-mck/glyph/README.md

 ## Google Tasks Synchronization

-Glyph features a built-in, lightning-fast two-way sync with Google Tasks.
+Glyph features a built-in, fast two-way sync with Google Tasks.
 When enabled, your TODOs will automatically back up to a "Glyph Sync" list in your Google account and sync with your mobile devices.

 ### How to Enable Sync